Deadlock on PM’s resignation persists

 ISLAMABAD: Deadlock between the government and opposition parties over the demand of resignation of Prime Minister Imran Khan still persists ahead of the meeting between the two sides today (Friday).

-Fazlur Rehman said that his anti-government protest -- dubbed by the party as Azadi March -- is on schedule for October 31 and no change is on the cards.
-"A decision to take it back will only be made, if at all, by the Rehbar Committee," he said, addressing a press conference in Sukkur after a meeting of the JUI-F members.
+Fazlur Rehman said that his anti-government protest — dubbed by the party as Azadi March — is on schedule for October 31 and no change is on the cards.
+“A decision to take it back will only be made, if at all, by the Rahbar Committee,” he said, addressing a press conference in Sukkur after a meeting of the JUI-F members.

 He, however, downplayed the possibility of such an outcome, expressing complete confidence that the march will take place with full participation and endorsement by the nation.